ChrisVeJa/DEFAULT-ECONOMY/fcns/notes.md

 this function gives us the following differencial in parameters

 ![Update](./Figures/Update.svg)

+but after the new solution based on the updated version of the neural network the new simulation has 0 percent of default cases.

 Addtionally the intermediate steps in the solution based on neural networks are
 <table>